Capital controls force credit insurers to review Greek cover

 Both companies said their exposure to Greece was very limited, with Euler Hermes saying German exports to Greece had already fallen sharply and that the country was the destination for just 0.44 percent of all German exports.

-(Reporting by Thomas Escritt, Jonathan Gould and Tom Pfeiffer; Editing by Mark Trevelyan)
+(Reporting By Thomas Escritt, Jonathan Gould and Tom Pfeiffer; Editing by Mark Heinrich)